Agent Agreement – Terms and Conditions

 Where a decision is appealed and the federal Crown is the respondent, the Agent must immediately notify the Agent Supervisor.

-6.9 Confidentiality
+6.8 Confidentiality

-6.9.1 Duty not to Disclose
+6.8.1 Duty not to Disclose

 In the performance of their duties and functions, Agents may receive information of a privileged, sensitive, or confidential nature.
 This information must not be disclosed except in accordance with the principles described in the PPSC Deskbook.
+When in doubt, consult with the Agent Supervisor.

-Agent Firms must take extra care not to disclose and to safeguard information that could reveal the identity of a police informer.
-Consult s.
-7.2 for further information.
+In particular, Agent Firms must implement practices and procedures to safeguard information that could reveal the identity of a Confidential Informant.

-6.9.2 Canada Evidence Act Certificates
+6.8.2 Canada Evidence Act Certificates

-6.10 Official Languages
+6.9 Official Languages

-6.10.1 Language of Proceedings
+6.9.1 Language of Proceedings

 Agent Firms must use the same official language as that of the accused in both oral and written pleadings.
 Where an Agent Firm initiates communications or proceedings on behalf of the Crown and the language preference of the accused is known, that official language must be used.